 Why You'll Love this Eggplant Lasagna Recipe

 Give this recipe a try for the ultimate low carb eggplant lasagna experience.
-And, if you have leftovers, I'm pleased to report it reheats exceptionally well the next day.
+And, if you have leftovers, it reheats exceptionally well the next day.

-- Eggplant: You need two medium to large size globe eggplants for this recipe.
+- Eggplant: You need two medium globe eggplants for this recipe.
 Alternatively, you can use three smaller ones, however they need to be the globe variety.
 (Unfortunately, Japanese eggplants are too slender to sufficiently stuff.)

 - Mushrooms: I love using sliced baby bella mushrooms for meaty texture and a blast of umami.
 Alternatively, you can use shiitake, white button, or chopped portobello mushroom caps.